-In this article I will be going to show, how you can install a TLS/SSL cert from letsencrypt on AWS EC2 Ubuntu instance.
+In this article I will be going to show, how you can Install Letsencrypt SSL Cert on AWS EC2 Ubuntu Instance.
 I am assuming you already have some domains or subdomains may be running.
 Also you have a webserver installed apache or nginx.
 Please follow the step by step approach to install lets encrypt tls/ssl certificate on an ubuntu AWS EC2 instance.

 STEP 1: Install Certbot tool and Dependencies